 - Disney Channel commissioned Phineas and Ferb, despite various worries about it, because they needed a show to attract young boys.
 Considering Disney's female-targeted fare currently doesn't seem to be doing nearly as well, it's just another example of this trope in action.

 - DC Super Friends: made to advertise a new toyline, and featured the rather bizarre omission of Wonder Woman... and any trace of any female DC comics member.
-This was because that since it was made to advertise a toy line, it was assumed that no boy would play with (or purchase) a female action figure, and thus, found no need to include a female Superhero in the program.
+Since it was made to advertise a toy line, it was assumed that no boy would play with (or purchase) a female action figure.

 - In the wake of the cancellations of Young Justice and other shows, Paul Dini was on Kevin Smith's podcast and revealed that Cartoon Network cancelled them since too many girls watched and girls don't buy action figures.
 During the interview Smith brings up the Fridge Logic of "why don't they figure out something else to sell girls?"
 Summary here and full podcast here.